VC-MIPI-modules/vc_mipi_raspi/docs/pixelformat.md

 You can change the pixel format using the `vc-config` utility.
 This tool configures the media pads to select the desired format, allowing you to work with either packed or unpacked data as needed.

+### Persistent Format Configuration

+Starting with recent versions, the `vc-config` utility supports saving your preferred pixel format configuration that will be automatically applied at boot time.
+When you select a format in `vc-config`, you'll be prompted to persist the configuration.

+#### Raspberry PI 4

+The configuration is stored in device-specific files under `/etc/vc-mipi/formats.d/` and includes:
+- `preferred_pixelformat_subdev`: The short format code (e.g., "Y12P", "Y10P")
+- `preferred_pixelformat_videodev`: The corresponding V4L2 pixel format (e.g., "Y10 ", "Y10P")

+The `set_rpi4_pipeline` script automatically loads and applies these preferences during system boot or when manually executed.

+### Viewing Current Configuration

+Use the "Show Config" option in `vc-config` to view both stored and currently active configuration:
+- **Stored Configuration**: What will be applied at boot
+- **Current Settings**: What is currently active on the device

 For more details on supported formats, see the official [Linux Pixel Formats documentation](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/pixfmt-bayer.html).

 ## Color Sensor Formats (Bayer Pattern)